chrishenyard/container/README.md

-# Linux Container Implementation in Go
+# Linux Container Implementation in Go and Rust

-A lightweight educational project that demonstrates how containerization works by implementing a basic Linux container runtime from scratch in Go.
+A lightweight educational project that demonstrates how containerization works by implementing a basic Linux container runtime from scratch in Go and Rust.
 This project illustrates the core concepts behind Docker and other container technologies, including Linux namespaces, filesystem isolation, and process execution.

 ## Overview